As we honor Black History Month

 No trip to Macon would be complete without experiencing its unique local flavor, and Black-owned businesses play an important role in the city’s economic and cultural life.
 From soulful eateries to boutique shops, supporting these businesses is a great way to contribute to the community while experiencing the flavors, sounds, and spirit of Macon.

-Explore spots like VIBEZ, 3rd & Cherry, 587 Southern Cuisine, or Churchill’s on Cherry for a taste of Macon’s diverse culinary scene.
-Many of these businesses proudly celebrate and honor the city’s Black history, offering everything from soul food to fine dining and cocktails.
+Explore spots like 3rd & Cherry, Macon Water Ice, or Churchill’s on Cherry for a taste of Macon’s diverse culinary scene.
+Many of these businesses proudly celebrate and honor the city’s Black history, offering everything from soul food and sweets, to fine dining and cocktails.

-And amazing shopping from: Sixth Avenue, Daphne's 525, and Upper Echelon WRLD Clothing
+And amazing shopping and experiences from: Sixth Ave, Daphne's 525, and Wanna Tuft Studios